AlgoCompSynth/three-l-lllama/README.md

  * * *

 Well, sir, there is a three-l lllama now!
+Lua, LLVM and LLMs!

 ## Introduction